AI researchers should have their own CERN

 IT Managers and Directors

-Diploma in Artificial Intelligence consists of six two day study modules utilizing intensive in-class sessions and learning by doing.
+Diploma in Artificial Intelligence consists of six two-day study modules utilizing intensive in-class sessions and learning by doing.
 Covered topics include fundamentals of data and AI as well as contemporary AI technologies and applications.
-You will also hear practical case examples from companies like OP and Yle.
+You will also hear practical case examples from companies like OP, Yle, Stora Enso and Fourkind.

 The study modules are complemented by individual exercises and project work, which enables you to apply the acquired skills into your daily work right away.
 In the last part of the program participants can select between a technical study track requiring programming skills or a business study track focusing on business applications.